Message from the Dean

 Loyola College offers traditional liberal arts as well as professionally focused majors in three disciplinary divisions: Humanities, Social Sciences, and Natural and Applied Sciences.
 Study in the Humanities is the study of the human experience broadly conceived—history, language, rhetoric, philosophy, theology, and the arts.
 The study of societies and how individuals interact with each other and the world around them is the focus of the Social Sciences.
 Major areas of disciplinary focus include political science, psychology, sociology, and, in concert with the Sellinger School of Business and Management, Economics.
 The Natural and Applied Sciences include mathematics and the bench sciences, such as biology, chemistry and physics as well as applied areas of engineering, computer sciences, and statistics.
 Many of our departments offer the chance for students to pursue interdisciplinary majors (e.g., Psychology and Writing, English and Communication, Biology and Political Science).

 Graduate programs in Loyola College focus on advancement of knowledge within a discipline or advanced training in various service professions.
-Research degrees are available at the master's level in theology and psychology and at the doctoral level in pastoral counseling.
-Professional service degrees are available in pastoral counseling and speech-language pathology and at the doctoral level in psychology.
+Research degrees are available at the master's level in theology and psychology.
+Professional service degrees are available in speech-language pathology and at the doctoral level in psychology.
 We offer an online degree, with two courses in residence, in Emerging Media.
-For information on our graduate programs for information about the training opportunities within various graduate programs available at the Loyola Clinical Centers.
+Training opportunities within various graduate programs are available at the Loyola Clinical Centers.